INTRODUCTION

 - Spinach: A nutrient-dense leafy green vegetable that is high in potassium, magnesium and antioxidants, perfect for soups, smoothies or deep-fried sides.

-- Oranges And Citrus Fruits: These not only provide potassium but also deliver a healthy dose of vitamin C for added immune support.
+- Oranges and Citrus Fruits: These not only provide potassium but also deliver a healthy dose of vitamin C for added immune support.

 Incorporating a mix of these foods ensures you meet your daily potassium needs naturally.